Worker

 });

-Commands
+Worker Commands

 pidgey worker dev

-Development mode with verbose logging.
+Start in development mode with verbose logging:

 pidgey worker dev